ethpandaops/cbt/README.md

 ### Admin Table Setup

 CBT tracks completed transformations in an admin table for idempotency and gap detection.
 This table must be created before running CBT.

+> Note: Standalone transformations (those with no dependencies) do not create admin table entries as they don't track position intervals.

 ### Configuration